How to organize emails: the 3-Zone Inbox Method

 Why do most email organization systems fail?

 Email management strategies fail because they ask too much of human consistency.
-You set up 15 folders, create rules, sort diligently for one week.
+You set up 15 folders, create rules, and sort diligently for one week.
 Then a busy day hits and you stop entirely.

 Did You Know?

-Knowledge workers spend 28% of their workweek managing email – roughly 2.6 hours every day, according to a McKinsey Global Institute study.
+Knowledge workers spend 28% of their workweek managing email, roughly 2.6 hours every day, according to a McKinsey Global Institute study.

 “Most systems fail not because of volume, but because they demand constant manual decisions that never become habits.”